Skip to main content

 Skip User Reviews

-• The game feels unfinished and is plagued by numerous bugs, including robots getting stuck and a broken purchasing system.
+• The game feels unfinished and buggy, with issues such as robots getting stuck and a lack of a comprehensive inventory management system.

 • gameplay